-- Up to 10-day suspension
+- Up to 10 day suspension

 - Law enforcement/charges

 - Due Process

 - Restitution

 - Truancy citation

 - Referral to SAP

-- Parent conference
+- Parent Conference

-- Activity Restriction (i.e. school sponsored trips, dances, commencement exercises, etc.)
+- Activity Restriction (examples include: school sponsored trips, dances, commencement exercises, etc.)

-- Reassignment of educational model related to Pandemic options

-LEVEL IV
+Level IV

-Level IV disrupt the learning climate of the school by posing a threat to the health, safety and welfare of others in the school.
+Level IV offenses disrupt the learning climate of the school by posing a threat to the health, safety and welfare of others in the school.
 These criminal acts always require administrative actions and may require the removal of the student from school, the intervention of law enforcement authorities and possible action by the West Allegheny School Board.

-Examples of Level IV Violation Including but not Limited to:
+Examples of Level IV Violations Including but not Limited to:

-- Repeated Level III Violations or Level III with aggravating circumstances - Failure to complete assigned Level III discipline - Possession of a weapon or look-alike weapon of any kind on school property including school sponsored events and transportation to or from school - Bomb threat or causing a false alarm - Arson or attempted arson - Tampering with security/safety equipment and/or technology systems - Terroristic threats or acts - Commission of a criminal felony on school property or at a school sponsored event - Aggravated assault or sexual assault - Distribution of pornography (including but not limited to child pornography) - Distribution and/or intent to sell drugs, alcohol, paraphernalia, or look-alike substances - Vandalism and/or theft over \$100 - Burglary of school property - Possession/use of explosive devices - Misconduct off campus: If any of the above act occur off campus, a student is subject to expulsion if the victim is a student or school employee and there is a reasonable basis to believe that the continued presence of the student demonstrates a clear threat to the safety of the victims or others in the school environment.
+- Repeated Level III Violations or Level III with aggravating circumstances - Failure to complete assigned Level III discipline - Possession of a weapon or look-alike weapon of any kind on school property including school sponsored events and transportation to or from school - Bomb threat or causing a false alarm - Arson or attempted arson - Tampering with security/safety equipment and/or technology systems - · Terroristic threats or acts - Commission of a criminal felony on school property or at a school sponsored event - Aggravated assault - Sexual assault (a student convicted/adjudicated will not be educated within the same school as the victim for the duration of their educational career) - Distribution of pornography (including but not limited to child pornography) - Distribution and/or intent to sell drugs, alcohol, paraphernalia, or look-alike substances - Distribution and/or intent to sell regulated and/or non-regulated THC - Vandalism and/or theft over \$100 - Burglary of school property - Possession/use of explosive devices - Misconduct off campus: If any of the above acts occur off campus, a student is subject to expulsion if the victim is a student or school employee and there is a reasonable basis to believe that the continued presence of the student demonstrates a clear threat to the safety of the victims or others in the school environment.